martibosch/snakemacs/README.md

    emacs
    ```

-4. From inside emacs, install all the icon fonts `M-x all-the-icons-install-fonts`
+4. From inside emacs, install all the icon fonts `M-x nerd-icons-install-fonts`

 ## Caveats